katspaugh/wavesurfer.js/README.md

 import WaveSurfer from 'wavesurfer.js'
 ```

-Alternatively, import it from a CDN as a ES6 module directly in the browser:
+Alternatively, import it from a CDN as a ES6 module:

 ```html
 <script type="module">